 Three classifications are used in this assessment to describe the attainment of Ohio River designated uses; fully supporting (good water quality), partially supporting (fair water quality), and not supporting (poor water quality).
 ORSANCO conducts water quality monitoring and assessments on behalf of Ohio River main stem states (Illinois, Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia).
-This report provides a status of water quality generally over the period from July, 2008-2013; however in some cases, historical data outside this range was used in assessments.
-In addition, a proposed Integrated List containing waters in need of Total Maximum Daily Loads (TMDLs) was completed in an effort to promote interstate consistency for Ohio River TMDLs.
+This report provides a status of water quality generally over the period from 2010 - 2014; however in some cases, historical data outside this range was used in assessments.
+In addition, a proposed Integrated List containing waters in need of Total Maximum Daily Loads (TMDLs) is completed in an effort to promote interstate consistency for Ohio River TMDLs.
 The states use ORSANCO's assessments in developing their integrated lists of waters requiring total maximum daily loads (303(d) lists).
 Not all 303(d) lists produced by the states will coincide with ORSANCO's 305(b) assessments.

-A "weight of evidence" approach was utilized in the 2014 Ohio River use assessments as approved by ORSANCO's Technical Committee at its February 2014 meeting.
+A "weight of evidence" approach was utilized in the 2016 Ohio River use assessments as approved by ORSANCO's Technical Committee at its February 2016 meeting.
 A weight of evidence (WOE) approach involves using professional judgment to make the best, most accurate assessment using data and information which are believed to be most relevant to override other conflicting information.
-For instance, in a situation where water chemistry data indicate impairment while biological data do not, the water body may still be classified as "Fully Supporting" because biological data are a better indicator of the aquatic life status.
+For instance, in a situation where water data might indicate impairment while biological data do not, the water body may still be classified as "Fully Supporting" for the aquatic life use because biological data are a more direct indicator of the aquatic life status.
 United States Environmental Protection Agency's (US EPA) guidance indicates "Independent Application" should be used when two or more contradictory data sets exist.
 The weight of evidence approach is directly opposed to US EPA's policy of independent application, which stipulates that if any one data set indicates impairment, then the water body should be designated as impaired.
 Although not consistent with EPA, ORSANCO concluded that a direct measurement of aquatic life using biological data is the most effective way of determining whether or not the Ohio River supports its aquatic life use designation.
-US EPA participated in the 305(b) Workgroup and made their policy of independent application evident.
-Use of the WOE approach had an effect on the aquatic life use and fish consumption use assessments which are detailed below.
+Use of the WOE approach had an effect on assessments of aquatic life, fish consumption, and public water supply uses.